Rudy Lai

 2025 Q1

-Ford deployed AI agents and Nvidia GPU infrastructure to speed up vehicle design and engineering, partnering with AI models from OpenAI, Anthropic, and DeepSeek to innovate more rapidly and stay competitive globally.
+Ford deployed AI agents and Nvidia GPUs to accelerate vehicle design and engineering, leveraging models from OpenAI, Anthropic, and DeepSeek to compete with global automakers.

 2024 Q4: no updates